 The gaps between the glass panes are filled with air, or an inert gas such as argon.
 The air or gas is completely sealed.

 The most energy efficient type of glass for double and triple glazing is low emissivity (low-E) glass.
 Low-E glass has a microscopically thin coating of metal oxide on one of the internal glass surfaces.
 This coating reflects heat back into the home but still lets in the light from outside.

-The size of the gap between the panes can have an effect on performance, but it’s not a simple matter of bigger is better.
+The size of the gap between the panes can influence performance, but it’s not a simple matter of bigger is better.
 A thickness of 16mm is often quoted as the optimum, but smaller gaps may be more appropriate in some cases.
 Performance can also be improved by filling the gap with an inert gas such as argon, xenon or krypton.
-These gases are more insulating than normal air.
+These gases are more insulating than air.